NolaPro

 NolaPro is a cloud/web-based ERP application running under a proprietary commercial license.
 It was first released in 2003 as a freeware accounting alternative to SAP ERP and QuickBooks because of its ability to scale in these markets.

 Functionality

 NolaPro allows custom functionality changes upon request.
 It permits unrestricted integration with 3rd party applications and offers source code procurement for companies to develop their own ERP systems.

 This application can be installed via desktop download, or cloud-hosted by the author or installed locally on Microsoft Windows or Linux, accessed via common web browsers, and utilizes MySQL and PHP.

-The software includes the following modules: